New Details Released In Efraim Gordon's Murder, 5 Suspects Involved Including 2 Juveniles

 On Friday, WJZ spoke with Gordon’s family who said they hope justice will be served in court.

-Police said Clinton will be indicted tomorrow.
+Police said Clinton will be indicted on June 8.
 Officials have not confirmed in the other 2 suspects have been caught yet.